tariusagi/productivity-tips/linux/README.md

 Group=pi
 ```

+After that, delete `/etc/transmission-daemon/settings.json` so the daemon will load user's configuration later instead of the default one.

-After that, create a `/home/pi/.config/transmission-daemon/settings.json` with this content, then start the service with `sudo systemctl start transmission-daemon`:
+Now, create a `/home/pi/.config/transmission-daemon/settings.json` with this content, then start the service with `sudo systemctl start transmission-daemon`:

 ```json
 {